stifydom/algorand-gcp/README.md

 [Gloud Cloud SDK](https://cloud.google.com/sdk/docs/install)- install the latest version

-After you install the the gcloud CLI, you should run: gcloud --version If you see the component output,that means the installation is successful.
+After you install the the gcloud CLI,
+run: gcloud --version If you see the component output,that means the installation is successful.